srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 ---
 lab:
-    title: 'Lab 19: Detect if your IoT Device was Tampered with Azure Security Center for IoT'
+    title: 'Lab 19: Detect if your IoT Device was Tampered with Azure Defender for IoT'
-    module: 'Module 10: Azure Security Center and IoT Security'
+    module: 'Module 10: Azure Defender and IoT Security'
 ---

-# Detect Device Tampering with Azure Security Center for IoT
+# Detect Device Tampering with Azure Defender for IoT

 ## Lab Scenario